phuongpm241/phuongpm241.github.io/_posts/2021-01-21-new-year-resolution.markdown

 Since I get tired (and bored) easily, 30-minute/day is the total time spent on any of these activities.
 Not bad, right?

-# Get at least 150XP of Korean lessons on Duolingo
+# Get at least 150XP of Korean lessons on Duolingo a week

 I need to really double down on learning Korean.
 Last year I have seen my $60 subscription went to waste because I gave up on my lessons during the last two months.
 My goal was simply too hard.
 I was forcing myself to get at least 20XP per day.
 To be honest, my previous project was a living hell.
 There are days that I cannot breathe or go to sleep because of stress, let alone studying a new language!
 Fed up with my progress, I let it slip - didn't even bother making up for my missing lessons on the weekends.